freeflightsim/ffs-app-engine/README.txt

 ===============================================================================
 == Development  ==
 ===============================================================================
+The GAE currently used python 2.5.
+There should be minor problem with running on 2.5+, notable exception is
+> import simplejson as json # python 2.5
+> import json # python 2.6+ json is built
+> from django.utils import simplejson as json << Gae Workaround

 "_site_/" below is one of the domain subdirectories eg freeflightsim.appsot.com To run a local development server:-